 Motivationology can be applied in models which make it usable by anyone.

-Although not readily known, each person can be a motivator.
+Although not readily known, every person can be a motivator.
 Whether they are a friend or even a stranger.
 Pointing to what can be done for solutions is an example of being a motivator.
 Encouraging and rewarding a person can motivate them.
 Understanding the reasons and why for a situation and/or feeling, with finding possibilities, is beneficial.

 You influence others with words, actions, and emphasis.